stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 But I assert there are several second-order productivity gains, beyond the initial "only a few seconds saved", which are:

-1. being empowered by feeling you can make non-trivial changes quickly, and
+1. being empowered by feeling you can make non-trivial changes quickly,
-2. good tools can relieve drudgery
+2. good tools can relieve drudgery, and
-3. staying in your state of flow while doing so.
+3. staying in your state of flow.

-Feeling Empowered to Do More
+Feeling Empowered To Do More
 ----------------------------

-I assert one of the second-order productivity effects from being skilled with tools is the increased confidence you have in yourself and your own productivity means you'll often "go the extra mile" to produce higher-quality output.
+I assert one of the second-order productivity effects from being skilled with tools is that the increased confidence you have in yourself and your own productivity means you'll often "go the extra mile" to produce higher-quality output.

+E.g. you'll go ahead and break the large `doSomethingTricky()` method into a few smaller `trickyButNowReadble()` methods.
+Or do some renames that touch a lot of code, but update it to consistently use the new terminology that the team/business is now using.

-Without this feeling of confidence, you'll often not even attempt these "extra-effort" improvements, because you're scared of it being a time sink that you'll get stuck in, so instead settle for something that works but could have been better.
+If you don't feel confident in your own tools, skills, and productivity, you'll often not even attempt these "extra-effort" improvements, because you're scared of it being a time sink that you'll get stuck in.

+Instead, you settle for something that works but could have been better.

-Note that this hesitation is likely rooted in reality, e.g. you're right to be scared, because if making changes is awkward for you, it's more likely to interrupt your flow, and seriously reduce your short-term output.
+Note that this hesitation is likely rooted in reality, because your intuition is correct: if making changes is awkward for you, it's more likely to interrupt your flow and seriously reduce your short-term output.

+But it doesn't have to be that way.

 Good Tools (and Skills) Can Relieve Drudgery
 --------------------------------------------

-Somewhat related to feeling empowered due to your own productivity, is good tools just making the more tedious aspects of your job more fun.
+Somewhat related to feeling empowered due to your own productivity, is good tools and skills just making the more tedious aspects of your job more fun.

 The first example I remember of this, I swear comes from Donald Knuth, but Google is failing to confirm my recollection.

 The story I remember was about Knuth's grandma, who was a stereotypical old German housewife.
 He relates that every day, his Grandma would clean the kitchen, and the dining room table, and wipe off the crumbs and polish it to a shine.
-Every day, the same tedious task, wipe off the crumbs, polish the table, wipe off the crumbs, clean the table.
+Every day, the same tedious task, wipe off the crumbs, clean the table, wipe off the crumbs, clean the table.

-But what made the story unique, to Knuth, was that his grandma's dining room table was one of the old-world, hand-made, solid-wood works of art.
+But what made the story unique, and hence Knuth telling it, was that his grandma's dining room table was one of the old-world, hand-made, solid-wood works of art.
 So, when she cleaned it, she was not thinking "blah, cleaning this table sucks", but "I enjoy this table looking nice, so I look forward to cleaning it".

 (I'm really reaching for the exact phrasing he used to tell the story, and someone in the comments please correct me if I've miss-attributed this story.)

 But, basically, if you have nice things, and you keep those things nice, it can turn tasks that are otherwise boring and tedious into a craft that you take pride in.

 As another non-programming example, I have historically hated lawn work.
-But, owning a house, even with judicious outsourcing, that is just my lot in life now.
+But, owning a house, even with judicious outsourcing, semi-regular lawn work is just my lot in life now.
 However, I've found that if I look for good tools, e.g. a garden hose I like, or quick-connect couplings (fancy!), or what not, I can basically trick myself into researching "fine, what's the best way to do this", and then when the task comes up, replace my previous loathing for the overall task with appreciation for the tools I've selected and (hopefully) how well they are working.

 Finally, relating this back to programming, for me this is how editing code works.
 I get an almost unnatural joy from refactoring code, even tedious refactorings like "change X files from style Y to style Z" or "change X methods from having 2 parameters to 3 parameters", because: a) I make it a game to see how quickly I can do it, by leveraging my various tools/skills/etc., and b) I savor and enjoy the end result.

-Just like Knuth's grandma's gratification around "ah, this is a nice table", my reaction is "ah, this is a nice codebase."
+Just like Knuth's grandma's gratification of "ah, this is a nice table", my reaction is "ah, this is a nice codebase."
 (Or at least nicer than it was before.)

 If you have good tools, and you've practiced using them to the level that you genuinely enjoy using them, previously tedious tasks, for me, actually become fun.